mathspp/mathspp/pages/02.blog/04.til/125.images-in-docstrings/item.md

 ![Screenshot of VS Code showing a tooltip with the documentation for the module myproj that shows a static picture of my face.](_face.webp "A VS Code tooltip showing an image.")

-This also works with GIFs, instead of plain images, as long as you're pointing to a URL on the Internet.
+This works with GIFs and plain images, as long as you're pointing to a URL on the Internet.
 (It looks like it doesn't work with local files).
 It also works on other objects that can be documented with docstrings...
 For example, it also works with functions.